MaxiEmmerB/Home-Network-Security-Report/README.md

 - **Deploy Splunk SIEM** to correlate logs and detect suspicious activities.
 - **Harden VPN security** to protect remote access and encrypt sensitive traffic.

----

-### If you find this useful, give it a star on GitHub!